Peer Learning Collaborative

 Building Performance Standards (BPS) are policies that require large buildings to reduce energy use or greenhouse gas emissions over time.
 They can be passed at the city, county, and state level.
 Learn more on our BPS overview page.

 BPS policies are gaining popularity across the United States as one of the most cost effective mechanisms for local jurisdictions to achieve their climate and other sustainability targets.
-While the state and many cities have Benchmarking requirements that require energy use reports for large buildings, Chula Vista is the first (and so far only) city in California to implement a local BPS.
+While the state and many cities have Benchmarking requirements that require energy use reports for large buildings, Chula Vista is the only city in California to implement a local BPS so far.
 Many other California cities and counties are developing or exploring local BPS policies and California Senate Bill 48 (Becker, 2023) requires the state to develop a statewide BPS strategy.
 Explore the hub to learn more about California’s existing benchmarking and beyond policies and policies under development.

 Resources